Back to news

 Babylonstoren

-Dating back to 1692, Babylonstoren is one of the oldest Cape Dutch farms in the Cape, and today is where wines are produced in a state-of-the-art winery and are made to showcase the soils and climate of where the grapes are grown.
+Dating back to 1692, Babylonstoren is one of the oldest Cape Dutch farms in the Cape, and today is where wines are produced in a state-of-the-art winery and are made to showcase the soils and climate where the grapes are grown.

 Perhaps most famous for its gardens, these magnificent grounds are laid out over 3.5 hectares, with the garden divided into sections for growing fruit, vegetables, berries, breeding bees for pollinating, propagating indigenous plants and even more.
 Every single one of the more than 300 varieties of plant found here are edible or have medicinal value, with everything from blood oranges to asparagus, mushrooms and persimmons supplying the farm’s two restaurants: Babel and the Greenhouse.